Guide

 • Return name and address (your information)

-• Ship-to address (assigned fulfillment center)
+• Ship-to address (WFS facility)

 • Shipment ID (generated by WFS)

-• Shipment ID barcode
+• Shipment ID barcode or QR code (generated by WFS)

 Follow these steps to download receiving labels through Seller Center: